-The POC Essential Mesh is another mountain bike glove you might want to consider.
-POC is known for its minimalistic and classy-looking gears that match any clothing, which include the Essential Mesh.
+The POC Essential Mesh is another mountain bike glove you might consider.
+POC is known for its minimalistic and classy-looking gears that match any clothing, including the Essential Mesh.

 The pairs of gloves are the best buy if you want to focus on comfort and control on your rides.
 Hence, it’s got a ton of star ratings from customers.
 This is made possible thanks to its mesh fabric at the back area, as well as a ventilated palm that improves airflow.

-There are also silicone prints on the palms that provide excellent grip and help you stay in control of your bike as your speed increases.
+There are also silicone prints on the palms that provide excellent grip and help you control your bike as your speed increases.

-- It is one of the most breathable gloves out there even if it has thick padding.
+- It is one of the most breathable gloves out there, even with thick padding.

 - The designs all look stylish and elegant.